-- A refugee is someone who has been forced to flee their country because of a wellfounded fear of persecution or violence, e.g. a civil war or ethnic violence. - An asylum seeker is someone who has left their country and has formally applied for refugee status in your country but is waiting for an official determination by the government.
+- A refugee is someone who has been forced to flee their country because of a wellfounded fear of persecution or violence, e.g. a civil war or ethnic violence. - Forcibly displaced people arrive in the U.S. with a variety of legal immigration statuses, including as asylum seekers, humanitarian parolees, Special Immigrant Visa holders and Temporary Protected Status holders.